How many contacts can exist between oriented squares of various sizes?: Contact graphs for homothetic square packings

 \begin{proof} Let $P$ be a homothetic square packing with contact graph $G=([n],E)$ and centres $p_1,\ldots,p_n$.
 Let $A$ be the set of cliques of size 4 contained in $G$.
 Choose any clique $K=\{i,j,k,\ell\} \in A$.
 By \Cref{l:4share}, the squares $S_i,S_j,S_k,S_\ell$ all share a corner.
 Without loss of generality we may suppose $\{i,j\},\{k,\ell\}$ are the unique edges supported on $K$ that lie in $E_x \cap E_y$.
 Note that if we remove the edge $\{i,j\}$, the two cliques $\{i,k,\ell\}$ and $\{j,k,\ell\}$ will now form facial triangles in the straight-line embedding given by the centres of $P$.
 For each clique $K$ we now choose an edge $e_K \in E_x \cap E_y$ supported on $K$ and let $T_K,T'_K$ be the two corresponding facial triangles that result from the removal of $e_K$.
 Note that for two distinct cliques $K,K' \in A$, the triangles $T_K,T'_K,T_{K'},T'_{K'}$ must all be pairwise distinct by \Cref{l:cliques2share}.
 Define the subgraph $G' = ([n],E')$ by setting $E' := E \setminus \{e_K :K \in A\}$.
 By \Cref{l:4squares}\ref{l:4squares3}, $G'$ is planar and the straight-line embedding given by the vertex map $i \mapsto p_i$ is a planar embedding.
 Furthermore, for every $K \in A$ the triangles $T_K$ and $T'_K$ are facial triangles of $G'$ with respect to the aforementioned straight-line embedding.
 It follows from Euler's formula that any embedding of a planar graph with $n$ vertices has at most $2n-4$ triangle faces.
 As every edge $e_K$ pairs up two triangles of the embedded graph $G'$ and no triangle is paired up more than once, we see that $|A| \leq n-2$.
 Since $G'$ is planar, it has at most $3n-6$ edges.
 Thus $|E| =|E'| + |A| \leq (3n-6) + (n-2) = 4n-8$ as required. \end{proof}

 Before we close the section, we first mention the following interesting result of Schramm.

-\begin{theorem}[\cite{schramm93}] Let $G=([n],E)$ be a planar graph with a planar embedding where the only cycle of length at most 4 that can contain vertices inside its interior is the outer cycle of the embedded graph.
-Then there exists a homothetic square packing $P$ with contact graph $G'=([n],E')$ such that $E \subset E'$. \end{theorem}
+\begin{theorem}[\cite{schramm93}] Let $G=([n],E)$ be a planar graph with a planar embedding where every interior face is a triangle, the outer cycle of the embedded graph has length 4, and the only cycle of length at most 4 that contains vertices inside its interior is the outer cycle.
+Then $G$ is the contact graph of a homothetic square packing $P$. \end{theorem}

-Whilst being a very interesting result with a particularly beautiful proof -- for example, the proof involves observing a correspondence between square tilings and a concept known as an extremal metric -- we unfortunately cannot utilise \Cref{t:schramm} because of three important reasons.
-Firstly, the cycle assumption made in \Cref{t:schramm} unfortunately limits the types of contact graphs we can observe drastically.
-This assumption can be weakened, however the cost of doing so is that some squares could potentially have radius 0 (something we are explicitly not allowing).
-Secondly, the contact graph $G'$ will be a triangulation of a quadrilateral and thus always have at least $3n-7$ contacts.
-Finally, the union of the squares in the constructed homothetic square packing will form a rectangle, and so it is fairly easy to see that the radii cannot satisfy condition \ref{mainthm2} of \Cref{mainthm}.
+Whilst being a very interesting result with a particularly beautiful proof -- for example, the proof involves observing a correspondence between square tilings and a concept known as an extremal metric -- we unfortunately cannot utilise \Cref{t:schramm} because of two important reasons.
+Firstly, \Cref{t:schramm} only applies to a very specific family of contact graphs: planar graphs with $3n-7$ edges and no ``small'' cycles containing a vertex in their interior.
+This assumption can be weakened to allow for any planar graphs with $3n-7$ edges, however the cost of doing so is that some squares could potentially have a radius of zero (something we are explicitly not allowing).
+Secondly, the union of the squares in the corresponding homothetic square packing will form a rectangle, and so it is fairly easy to see that the radii cannot satisfy condition \ref{mainthm2} of \Cref{mainthm}.